 One awesome gadget introduced not so long ago is Thync – a wearable tech specifically designed to offer tension relief during stressful interactions, and it does so through electrical stimulation of nerves.
 It reduces tension, headaches and sore necks, helping achieve clarity of thought and the ability to act with a purpose rather than emotion.

 While the overall impact on health is positive, all that technology, from your smartwatch to your wireless headphones, produces electromagnetic fields (EMF), and employees might be concerned about them.
 Businesses should always address concerns about new tech instead of dismissing them.
 A simple explanation is that there are standards in place that ensure those fields are still in the harmless range that will often be enough.
 Also, letting everyone know that all the tech at the office is checked to be within those limits will make everyone rest easy.

 One thing that you have to keep in mind with wearable tech for corporate use is that all these devices will be connected to your internal network and have access to data.
 This means that they are a potential threat to the system.
 Hackers often use wearables as point-of-entry devices, so when choosing wearables, always check their safety features too.

 Overall, wearable technology is a wonderful method for improving employee productivity.
-By improving the organization, wearable technology allows employees to access information anytime and anywhere.
+Wearable technology improves the organization and allows employees to access information anytime and anywhere.
 This is especially useful for remote meetings where an employee needs to know a statistic on the fly.
 Additionally, wearable technology promotes a healthier lifestyle.
 The more clarity of mind an employee has throughout the day, the better chances they have for thinking on their feet.